decretist/Dissertation/Chapter0/chapter0.md

-In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Stan, looking for his contact information, and found his review of Anders's book in *The English Historical Review*.[@chodorow_review_2003] It was immediately apparent to me on reading the review that there had been a revolution in Gratian studies.
+In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had done a Google search for Chodorow, looking for his contact information, and found his review of Winroth's book in *The English Historical Review*.[@chodorow_review_2003] From the review I learned that Winroth had identified five twelfth-century manuscripts as a first, and more coherent, recension of the *Decretum*.
+In addition, I became aware of Winroth's claim that two different authors, Gratian 1 and Gratian 2, were responsible for the first and second recensions.
+It was clear to me that there had been a revolution in Gratian studies.
 My wife Carol gave me the book for Christmas 2003 with the inscription "I'm sure you'll gulp this one down within 24 hours."
 I did.
-Some years later, Anders thanked her for buying a copy: "I'm sure I did something very useful with the money". **What specifically does Chodorow say the substance of the revolution is?
-(Establishes what I knew in October and December 2003.)
-Winroth identified four twelfth-century manuscripts as a first recension of the *Decretum*, half the length of the vulgate version most familiar to modern scholars in the form of Friedberg's 1879 edition.**
+Some years later, Anders thanked her for buying a copy: "I'm sure I did something very useful with the money".

 From September 2007 to May 2009, I was a student in the History of Christianity MAR program at Yale Divinity School.
 Among the courses